Health Plan Billing Guidance

 The North Carolina Medicaid program requires providers to file claims electronically (with some exceptions) using the NCTracks claims processing and provider enrollment system.
 For billing information specific to a program or service, refer to the Clinical Coverage Policies.

 Medicaid claims, except inpatient claims and nursing facility claims, must be received by NCTracks within 365 days of the first date of service to be accepted for processing and payment.
 Medicaid hospital inpatient and nursing facility claims must be received within 365 days of the last date of service on the claim.

-NC Medicaid has checkwrites fifty (50) weeks of the calendar year – no checkwrites occur the week of June 30 and the week of Christmas.
+NC Medicaid has checkwrites 50 weeks of the calendar year – no checkwrites occur the week of June 30 and the week of Christmas.
 Claims are processed in real time.
-Please refer to the published NCTracks Checkwrite Schedule for cut-off timing for submitted claims.
+Please refer to checkwrite schedules available on NCTrack's Providers page under Quick Links for cut-off timing for submitted claims.

 - The NC Medicaid Program requires provider claims payments to be by electronic funds transfer (EFT).

 - Claims adjudicated for providers who do not have valid EFT information on file will suspend for 45 days awaiting an EFT update, after which they will deny.

 - EFT information may be updated by authorized provider personnel using the secure NCTracks provider portal.

 Billing Codes for Services Previously Denied - Nurse Practitioner, Physicians Assistant and Certified Nurse Midwives

 Certain nurse practitioner (NP), physicians assistant (PA) and certified nurse midwives (CNM) services have received denials due to incorrect billing codes since July 2013.
 NCTracks is updating the claims processing system as inappropriately denied codes are received.